 The Radiography program understands and accepts the concept of the open-door policy for general admission to Randolph Community College.
 Admission to the college does not, however, guarantee admission to the Radiography program.
 Admission to the Radiography program is competitive.
-If you have questions about the admissions process for the Radiography program, please the limited enrollment program admission and retention specialist at 336-633-0222.
+If you have questions about the admissions process for the Radiography program, please call the Retention and Career Services Specialist at 336-633-0222.